Skip to content

 Jervis Inlet crossing from Nelson Island.

 The Jervis Inlet crossing is located about 2.5 kilometres east of Saltery Bay and crosses to the north side of Nelson Island.
 The Agamemnon Channel crossing is located about 1.5 kilometres southwest of Earls Cove and crosses to the south side of Nelson Island.
-The project work will impact the wider community beyond these areas through planned power outages, marine closures under the power lines during power line construction, and temporary closures to parts of the Sunshine Coast Trail.
+The project work will impact the wider communities beyond these areas through planned power outages, marine closures under the power lines during power line construction, and temporary closures to parts of the Sunshine Coast Trail.

-Sunshine Coast Trail closures
+Sunshine Coast Trail closures near Saltery Bay

 A tentative schedule is provided below, but this is subject to change as we confirm project plans.